 Rinse, pat dry and cut the eggplants in 1/2 inch round slices.
 Prepare a large enough pan or skillet and pour some cooking oil in it, place it on the stove to heat.

-Coat the eggplant slices with the flour and fry them in the heated oil, until golden brown on both sides.
+Coat the eggplant slices with flour and fry them in heated oil, until golden brown on both sides.
 About 2 -3 minutes for each side would be enough.

-Drain them on a paper towel lined plate so they release some of the oil.
+Place them on a paper towel lined plate so they release some of the excess oil.

 Tip*: While you’re cooking them, grab a slice of fresh bread and a hot slice of fried eggplant, sprinkle with salt and slice a garlic clove – and you’re in heaven right there.
 They’re sooo good!!